oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     CVE-2019-12345

-##### 3.2.1.11.3 Document Property - Tracking - Current Release Date
+##### 3.2.1.11.2 Document Property - Tracking - Current Release Date

 Current release date (`current_release_date`) with value type `string` and format `date-time` holds the date when the current revision of this document was released.

-##### 3.2.1.11.4 Document Property - Tracking - Generator
+##### 3.2.1.11.3 Document Property - Tracking - Generator

 Document Generator (`generator`) of value type `object` with mandatory property Engine (`engine`) and optional property Date (`date`) is a container to hold all elements related to the generation of the document.
-These items will reference when the document was actually created, including the date it was generated and the entity that generated it..
+These items will reference when the document was actually created, including the date it was generated and the entity that generated it.

         "generator": {
           // ...
           "properties": {
-            "engine": {
+            "date": {
               // ...
             },
-            "date": {
+            "engine": {
               // ...
             }
           }
         },

+Date of document generation (`date`) of value type `string` with format `date-time` SHOULD be the current date that the document was generated.
+Because documents are often generated internally by a document producer and exist for a nonzero amount of time before being released, this field MAY be different from the Initial Release Date and Current Release Date.

 Engine of document generation (`engine`) of value type `string` with 1 or more characters SHOULD represent the name of the engine that generated the CSAF document, and MAY additionally refer to its version.